SiliconLabs/wisun-br-linux/DBUS.md

 ### `SetSlotAlgorithm` (`y`)

 The slot algorithm is an experimental feature that tries to avoid collisions during radio transmission at the expense of additional latency.
 It is disabled by default.

 - `y`: `0` for disabled, `1` for enabled

 ### `JoinMulticastGroup` and `LeaveMulticastGroup` (`ay`)

-In order to send or receive multicast traffic from outside the Wi-SUN network, this API must be used to join the appropriate multicast group (appart for the mandatory Wi-SUN multicast group subscriptions `ff02::1`, `ff02::2`, `ff02::1a`, `ff03::1`, `ff03::2` and `ff03::fc`)
+In order to send or receive multicast traffic from outside the Wi-SUN network, this API must be used to join the appropriate multicast group (apart from the mandatory Wi-SUN multicast group subscriptions `ff02::1`, `ff02::2`, `ff02::1a`, `ff03::1`, `ff03::2` and `ff03::fc`)

 - `ay`: IPv6 multicast address

 ### `RevokePairwiseKeys` (`ay`)

 Remove the Pairwise Transient Key (PTK) and Pairwise Master Key (PMK) associated with a node as described in the Wi-SUN FAN specification section 6.5.2.5.

 - `ay`: 64 bit MAC address of the node to be revoked